 The benefit of a magnum is that it can create smooth color blends and it's fairly quick to fill an area especially comparing it with smaller needle configurations.

 There are definite differences in magnums that are both coded 5 magnums.
-You will often see a 5 or 9 magnum for some type of specialty permanent makeup machines but these types of magnums historically are way different.
-These magnums, often found for PMU specifically, are a configuration of needles that are very close together tight and stacked.
-The types of curved magnums I prefer have a loose needle configurations sand the needles are essentially woven so there is space in between the needles.
+You will often see a 5 or 9 magnum for some type of specialty permanent makeup machines but these types of magnums historically are way different than standard cartridges labeled as a magnum.
+The magnums, often found for PMU specifically, are a configuration of needles that are very close together tight and stacked.
+The types of curved magnums I prefer have a loose needle configurations and the needles are essentially woven so there is space in between the needles.
 You can note the difference in the video.

 This difference in the needle spacing makes a big difference in your pattern and ability to create smooth color blends.
 A tighter needle group delivers so much color at once does't easily give the opportunity to build up your color or layer color over color like the spaced curved magnums do.